Approach Considerations

 Rapid diagnostic tests (RDT)

-In one study, RDTs were found to perform better than microscopy under routine conditions.
-RDTs performed by the health facility staff were 91.7% sensitive and 96.7% specific.
-Microscopy was 52.5% sensitive and 77% specific.[12]
+In other studies, RDTs have performed better than microscopy under routine conditions.
+RDTs performed by the health facility staff were 91.7% sensitive and 96.7% specific; microscopy was 52.5% sensitive and 77% specific.
+[41] A study using loop-mediated amplification technique (LAMP) also suggests that RDTs have accuracy similar to that of nested PCR, with a greatly reduced time to result, and was superior to expert microscopy.
+[42]

 In a study from Tanzania, d'Acremont et al reported that antimalarials could be safely withheld from febrile children (< 5 y) who had negative results from an RDT based on PfHRP2.[13]